DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Note that if a selector initializer has several matching DOM nodes on the page, the selector returns the first node from the matching set.

-But it's not quite good practice to pass DOM Node Snapshot's properties to [built-in assertions](../assertions/index.md) to check the state of the element.
+> It's not recommended to pass DOM Node Snapshot's properties to [built-in assertions](../assertions/index.md) to check the state of the element.
 To enable [Smart Assertion Query Mechanism](../assertions/index.md#smart-assertion-query-mechanism) pass [selector's properties](./dom-node-state.md#members-common-across-all-nodes) to assertions instead.